choojs/choo-handbook/README.md

 # choo-handbook
+__⚠️ The handbook is currently being refactored to work with choo v5, examples here are probably out of date ⚠️__

+---

 This is the manual for learning the "choo frontend framework", which is currently located in the main [choo repository][choo].
 If you want to read the handbook check it out here or [on the web][web].